The following documentation provides instructions on how to configure the New Relic APM Pro account included within an Acquia subscription.

 Troubleshooting

-If your New Relic account isn’t actively showing performance monitoring data, even after accessing one or more sites on your environments, follow the steps outlined in the Adding a New Relic license key to a Cloud Platform environment section.
-You should complete the steps to confirm your New Relic License Key has been installed.
+If your New Relic account is not actively showing performance monitoring data, even after accessing one or more sites on your environments, follow the steps outlined in the Adding a New Relic license key to a Cloud Platform environment section.
+You must complete the steps to confirm your New Relic License Key is installed.

 Note